 Reproducción Asistida ORG.
 Video: ¿Qué pruebas se realizan en el hombre y en qué consisten?
 (Male fertility tests and their usefulness), by Valeria Sotelo, MD, Apr 7, 2015.
 [See original video in Spanish].

 FAQs from users: 'My hormone levels are normal but I have azoospermia.
-Is it normal?' and 'What treatment options do I have for abnormal testosterone levels?'.
+Is it normal?', 'What treatment options do I have for abnormal testosterone levels?' and 'What effects do hormones have on male fertility?'.

 Authors and contributors